 Approaching the roundabout

 As you approach a roundabout the more time you have to plan, the easier it is to feel in control.
-Keep your eyes peeled for everything that is happening around you, and look for clues such as road signs, to determine when you’re approaching a roundabout.
+Keep your eyes peeled for everything that is happening around you, and look for clues such as roundabout signs to determine when you’re approaching a roundabout.
 All roundabouts are different, so you need to drive accordingly.
 Check the traffic signs and lane markings to know that you’re in the correct lane.
 Your satnav may even tell you which lane to be in!
-Make sure you keep using the MSM routine throughout and adjust your position and speed accordingly.
+Make sure you keep using the Mirror Signal Manoeuvre (Look, Tell, Do) routine throughout and adjust your position and speed accordingly.
 If you can’t see what is coming from the right, treat the roundabout like a closed junction and prepared to stop.
 Keep checking your mirrors for other cars, motorcycles, cycles and pedestrians.

 Turning left – first exit